Constrained Shortest-Path Reformulations via Decision Diagrams for Structured Two-stage Optimization Problems: Preliminaries

 The standard methodology to model \ref{model:discretep} as $\dd$ consists of two steps \citep{bergman2016}.
 The first reformulates \ref{model:discretep} as a dynamic program (DP) and generates its state-transition graph, where states and actions are mapped to nodes and arcs, respectively.
 The second steps compresses the graph through a process known as \textit{reduction}, where nodes with redundant information are merged.
 This is a key process in the methodology, often reducing the graph by orders of magnitude in practice (e.g., \citealt{newton2019theoretical}).
 We detail the modeling framework in Appendix \ref{sec:modelDD} for reference.

-Due to the intrinsic connection between DPs and decision diagrams, it often follows that decision diagrams are appropriate if \ref{model:discretep} has a ``good'' recursive reformulation, in that the state space is of relatively low dimensionality either generally or for instances of interest.
+Due to the intrinsic connection between DPs and decision diagrams, it often follows that decision diagrams are appropriate if \ref{model:discretep} has a compact recursive reformulation, in that the state space is of relatively low dimensionality either generally or for instances of interest.
 While the classical examples are knapsack problems with small right-hand sides, current studies expand on this class by either proposing more compact DP formulations or exploiting the structure of $\dd$ via reduction.
 Recent examples include submodular and nonlinear problem classes \citep{bergman2018discrete,davarnia2020outer}, semi-definite inequalities \citep{castro2020combinatorial}, scheduling \citep{cire2019network}, and graph-based problems with limited bandwidth \citep{haus2017compact}.
-We refer to \cite{bergman2016} for additional cases and existing guidelines for writing recursive models.
+In a two-stage stochastic programming setting, \cite{lozano2018binary} and \citet{macneil2024leveraging} also use decision diagrams as a convexification device for a Bender's decomposition approach.
+We refer to \cite{bergman2016} for additional examples.